timothyhull/breadpool-champs-app/docs/game_video_clips.md

 ## Video Example #8

-??? video "Awareness of Unconventionally Using an Illegal Blocking Zone to Gain Position :material-cursor-default-click:"
+??? video "Awareness of the Unconventional use of an Illegal Blocking Zone to Gain Position :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"